Pathic MR

 Gaze-Triggered Transitions

-Real-time narrative transitions based on where users look—natural interaction flow without controller dependency.
+Real-time narrative transitions based on where users look, enabling natural interaction flow without constant controller reliance.

 Voice-First UX